Social media users pass the 4 billion mark as global adoption soars

 Top stories in this quarter’s report include:

-- Social media adoption has jumped by more than 12 percent in just 3 months
+- Social media adoption has jumped by more than 12 percent in the past 12 months

 - The time we spend using connected devices continues to rise